PMunch/data.vm/ENCODINGS.md

 ### So, which one is best for a data based VM?
-To the best of my knowledge a VM specifically designed to be easy to implement and embed for the sole purpose of persistant data storage has never been built before.
+To the best of my knowledge a VM specifically designed to be easy to implement and embed for the sole purpose of correct data storage has never been built before.
 So the requirements of such a system is still an open question.
 The SQLite encoding is enticing as it would be possible to have quite a bit larger instruction set (the current design has all op-codes defined to fit in a single